tytydraco/yessleep/out/Dont_Be_Frank.md

 "That's my hole," she claimed.

-"Put him in that one then," the Priest groaned.
+"Put him in his then," the Priest groaned.
 "Just hurry Paul."

 When we finally placed Alan Netter into the hole.
-The Priest gathered the pencil shavings from behind and packed the unconscious man in good.
+The Priest gathered the shavings from behind, and began packing the unconscious man in good.
 The Priest motioned for us to help.
 And even with the 3 of us.
 It took nearly an hour to finally finish.

 When we were done the Priest leaned back against the table and proclaimed, "He'll be good in the morning."